zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 Bobbie then says, “What’s with your fascination with guns and that sort of thing?”
 “What’s with” is a construction we use to mean tell me mo re about, or why do you do that, I don’t understand why you are acting this wa y.
 Someone may be feeling sad and they may be crying, and you may say, “What’s with the crying?
 What’s wrong?”
 There’s something of a challenge ther e, too, when we use this expression sometimes: “What’s with your bad attitude?”
 I t’s almost like you’re puzzled – you’re surprised, and perhaps you’re a little cri tical, though not always.

 So, Bobbie says, “What’s with your fascination (your extreme  interest) with guns and that sort of thing?”
 “That sort of thing” mean s related things.
 Emmanuel says, “I come from a long line of military officers.”
 He’ s trying to explain why he’s interested in guns.
 He says, “I come from a long line of  military officers.”
-The expression “to come from a long line of (something)” mea ns that you had relatives (your father, your grandfather, your great-gra ndfather, your great-great- grandfather) or other people who came before you in yo ur family who were interested in some particular area or who had a certai n job.
+The expression “to come from a long line of (something)” mea ns that you had relatives (your father, your grandfather, your great-gra ndfather, your great-great- grandfather) or other people who came before you in your family who were interested in some particular area or who had a certai n job.
 For example, I come from a long line of plumbers.
 My grandfather was a pl umber, my great- grandfather was a plumber, my great-great-grandfather  was a plumber, my uncles were all plumbers.
 My father was the only one – the only male in his family that wasn’t a plumber, but I could say I come fr om a long line of plumbers.
 I could say that – I don’t actually say that, especially to m y wife, because then she wants me to fix the sink!

 Emmanuel, however, comes from a long line of “militar y officers,” people in the army, the navy – soldiers.
 An “officer” is someone who is in charge soldiers; so a lieutenant, a sergeant, a captain, a general, these wo uld all be military officers.
 Emmanuel says, “I grew up with all of it,” meaning it was something I saw as a young child.
 He says, “Believe it or not,” an expression we  use when we’re about to say something that the person might not believe, somet hing surprising,